-Mahathir bin Mohamad Fast Facts
+Mahathir Mohamad Fast Facts

 Birth place: Alor Setar, Kedah

-Father: Mohamad bin Iskandar, an Indian Muslim and a teacher in Northern Malaysia
+Father: Mohamad Iskandar, an Indian Muslim and a teacher in Northern Malaysia

 Marriage: Siti Hasmah Ali (1956)

-Children: Marina, Mirzan, Melinda, Mokhzani, Mukhriz, Maizura, Mazhar
+Children: Marina, Mirzan, Melinda, Mokhzani, Mukhriz, Maizura and Mazhar

 Education: Entered the King Edward VII College of Medicine in Singapore in 1947